pmascaro/Skyscanner-Live-Pricing/README.md

 # Skyscanner-Live-Pricing
-Jupyter notebook´s framework used to get Skyscanner live pricing for a set of destinations and a particular range of dates.
+Jupyter notebook´s framework that uses the Skyscanner Flight Search API from RapidApi to get Skyscanner live pricing for a range of dates and a set of destinations.
+The range of dates and destinations can be modified by the user.